 Use real bullet points

-Do not underline your text!
+Do not underline your text for emphasis

 Italics are especially suitable for a small note by the author, or as an off-hand comment (and when it concerns a word in another language).